dyggok/Lastfm_Project/README.md

 - You can see top artists list as the main page.
 If I want, I should be able to scroll through these using infinite scrolling.
 - For each artist detail, there are top albums, and top tracks.
 This artist detail page is responsive.
+- Also this project has dark/light mode feature.

 ps: I use same component for Albums and Tracks card component.
 My expectation is the creating a component that can serve both types of data.